-Just as some populations of mosquitoes developed resistance to the now-banned Monsanto pesticide DDT, insects are already becoming resistant to crops that have been genetically modified by Monsanto to produce their own insecticides.
-The most recent example is the corn rootworm beetle, as recently cited in a study by Aaron J. Gassman, and also reported by several midwest universities.
+Just as some populations of mosquitoes developed resistance to the now-banned Monsanto insecticide DDT, insects are quickly becoming resistant to crops that have been genetically modified by Monsanto to produce their own insecticides.

 The same is true of herbicides: genetically modified canola (engineered to withstand Round-Up) is now spreading as an uncontrollable, invasive weed in California.

 And it’s not just the crops that are spreading.
 More and more varieties of “superweeds” are becoming increasingly resistant to any known weedkillers, while driving up the cost of food in direct proportion.

 Back in July 2011, the superweeds were becoming so powerful that farmers were being forced to use older, more toxic chemical sprays, more frequently and in heavier volumes, or spend extra money hiring day laborers to literally chop out the plants… some of which were reported to have stems as thick as 4 inches in diameter, growing three inches a day, and damaging conventional farm machinery.